-Lighting should be subdued as should the décor.
+Lighting should be subdued, as should the décor.
 Floating plants are a good means for moderating the lighting.
-Although they require some hiding spaces, it is important to provide them with some open water swimming area as well.
+Although they require some hiding spaces, it is important to provide cardinal tetras with open-water swimming area as well.
 A well-planted tank with an open center space is an ideal habitat for this species.

-The cardinal tetra is an omnivorous species and will accept most foods.
+The cardinal tetra is an omnivorous species and will accept most commercial fish foods.
 These fish have high vitamin requirements, so at least 75 percent of their food should be quality flake food.
 Cardinal tetras especially appreciate live and frozen foods, but if fed them exclusively they may reject prepared food later on.
 If only doing one to two feedings a day, offer what they can eat in about five minutes.
 However, it is better to feed these fish several times a day, offering only what they can eat in about three minutes.
 All foods should be in small pieces as cardinals have a small mouth.
 When conditioning breeders, live foods are important.

 Males and females show few clear differences between the genders.
 Females will have a somewhat deeper body with a rounder belly, while males are more slender.
 Males also have a hook protruding from the anal fin.

 Breeding the Cardinal Tetra

 Breeding cardinal tetras is challenging at best.
 A separate breeding tank is important, and it must have stable water chemistry: a pH of 5.0 to 6.0, and very soft water of 3 to 5 dGH or below is essential.
 They will spawn in the evening, generally laying between 130 and 500 eggs.
 Spawning will continue even late into the night hours.